 In addition to the strong potential for further archaeological sites, known connections between previously identified resources represent strong research potential.
 For example, archaeological site 44PW1711, architectural resource 076-0594 (16123 John Marshall Highway), and cemetery 076-6053 (Potter's Field) are all associated with each other.
-As such, while none of the archaeological sites have been recorded or systematically evaluated, the large number of resources, both extant and no longer extant, and strong associations between them, offers potential insight into late-nineteenth and early-twentieth-century African American and Native American lifeways, burial practices, settlement patterns, consumption practices and similar research, which could make such resources eligible for the NRHP under Criterion D. Few resources or communities offer potential contributions to such research questions in Prince William County, or Virginia more generally.
+As such, while none of the archaeological sites have been recorded or systematically evaluated, the large number of resources, both extant and no longer extant, and strong associations between them, offers potential insight into late-nineteenth and early-twentieth-century African American and Native American lifeways, burial practices, settlement patterns, consumption practices and similar research, which could make such resources eligible for the NRHP under Criterion D. Such resources and communities are rarely studied throughout Virginia.
 However, further investigations would be necessary in order to identify sites and provide eligibility recommendations under this or other NRHP criteria.

-Based on the background research and pedestrian survey, Dovetail recommends that approximately 94.6 acres (38.3 ha) of the 220.5-acre (89.2-ha) project area appears to have the potential to contain intact archaeological remains (see Figure 12-Figure 13, pp. 43-44).
+Based on the background research and pedestrian survey, Dovetail recommends that approximately 94.6 acres (38.3 ha) of the 220.5-acre (89.2-ha) project area appears to have the potential to contain intact archaeological remains (see Figure 13-Figure 14, pp. 47-48).
 Based on the presence of largely undisturbed agriculturally productive soils and level or gently sloping topography in the vicinity of freshwater streams, as well as the high number of known historic resources in the project area, Dovetail recommends that further study of approximately 94.6 acres (38.3 ha) may identify unrecorded archaeological sites.
 Such work should include a formal delineation of the five cemeteries (Primas Cemetery [076-5140], Fletcher-Allen Cemetery [076-6017], Scott Cemetery [076-6048], Johnson Cemetery [076-6049], and Potter's Field [076-6053]) with a minimum buffer of 25 feet (7.6 m).
 If further archaeological work occurs elsewhere within the project area, portions that overlap with the boundaries of the Battles of Thoroughfare Gap (030-5610) and Buckland Mills (031-5152) should be the subject of a metal detector survey.